samihadouaj/PersonalWebsiteStatic/_pages/about.md

 ## About Me

-I am a PhD candidate in Rackham Graduate School at the Department of Computer and Information Science at the University of Michigan-Dearborn.
-I work in the Database research lab under the supervision of professor Niccolo Meneghetti.
-I have a software engineering education as well as research experience in machine learning, systems, software optimization, parallel computing and more, as I am always willing to learn and evolve.
+I am a PhD candidate at the Department of [Computer and Information Science](https://umdearborn.edu/cecs) at the University of Michigan-Dearborn, where I work in the Database Research Lab under the supervision of Professor [Niccolò Meneghetti](https://www-personal.umd.umich.edu/~niccolom/research/).
+My background includes software engineering and research experience across machine learning, systems, software optimization, and parallel computing.
+I am always eager to learn and grow.

 <div class="cv-download-section">
   <a href="{{ '/assets/pdf/resume.pdf' | relative_url }}" class="cv-download-btn" target="_blank">